 Data Model: The data definition for the application, what is projected, and the actions that can be performed.
 The application data model and mapping to oneM2M ontology.

 Data privacy: The data privacy asserted for this App-ID.
 The generic data privacy model for the application identity.
 For example, the IoT application is a blood pressure monitor and the data can only be provided to the client’s electronic health record.
-The data cannot be shared, data mined, or resold by the IoT service provider
+The data cannot be shared, data mined, or resold by the IoT service provider.

-By connecting with the App-ID Registry Function, a Service Providers infrastructure can query the metadata for a presented IoT application’s (AE-ID/App-ID) and retrieve a data model definition to both verify the data being used and to manage the permissible use.
+By connecting with the App-ID Registry Function, an SPs infrastructure can query the metadata for a presented IoT application (AE-ID/App-ID) and retrieve a data model definition to both verify the data being used and to manage the permissible use.

 The benefits to the eco-system are:

-– Providing SEMANTIC interoperability
+– Providing semantic interoperability

 • Annotate M2M data with information, describing e.g.